Skip to main content

 Observability & Performance Engineering

-A “Senior” engineer doesn’t just use top.
+A senior engineer does not just use top.
 They use the hardware’s own diagnostic features to find bottlenecks at the cycle level.
-This chapter covers the internals of kernel and hardware observability.
+The difference is like diagnosing a car problem by “it sounds funny” versus plugging into the OBD-II port and reading the exact sensor data.
+This chapter covers the internals of kernel and hardware observability — the tools that turn vague performance complaints into precise, actionable data.

 1. Hardware Performance Monitoring Units (PMU)